an illustration of Merlin the Wizard with a long white beard in the woods

 The Downfall: Trapped by Love

 For a man who could see the future, Merlin was surprisingly bad at seeing his own end.
-In most versions of the story, he falls head-over-heels for a young woman named Viviane (The Lady of the Lake).
+In most versions of the story, he falls head over heels for a young woman named Viviane (The Lady of the Lake).

 He's so obsessed that he teaches her every single magical secret he knows.
 Big mistake.
 Once she's learned enough, she uses one of his own spells to seal him away forever.
 Depending on which local legend you believe, he's still trapped today in: